HBalable/atd-apprentice-module-summaries/unit_11_linux.md

 Linux is praised for having the ability to be incredibly lightweight, in the way that you can find fully-usable distributions that only use a minimal amount of space (*Damn Small Linux (DSL) is a distro of only 50MB*) and in the sense that it doesn't have to consume a lot of computer resources.
 Some Linux distros don't even include a GUI (Graphical user interface), and are completely CLI-based (Command-line interface), which means that they are controlled entirely by typing text-based commands and writing scripts.
 Even for distros with a user-friendly graphical interface, in many cases people find it easier to do certain tasks using commands, so terminal emulators exist in virtually every GUI-based distro so that you can still use the command-line interface.

+### Useful commands

+#### cd
+Changes the CWD (current working directory) to the given path.

+#### ls
+Lists all files in the given path. (or ./ by default)

+#### touch
+Creates a file with the given name.

+#### mkdir
+Creates a directory, given a name and a path

+#### cp
+Copies a given file to the given destination.

+#### rm
+Removes (deletes) a given file.

+#### mv
+The same as cp but deletes the original file. (moves it)

+#### alias
+Assigns a given command/script to a given alias

+#### find
+Returns a list of files that satisfy a given query, or executes them given the -exec flag

+#### grep
+Returns a list of lines, given an input, that match a given pattern

+#### man
+Opens up a documentation page for a given command.
+These pages are generally not  _info_ is a similar command included in the GNU project, which was intended to encourage a more long-form type of documentation.
+It has support for hyperlinks for referencing different chapters or files from within the docs.